avisi/techday-deeplearning4j/README.md

 Execute the following steps to get the project up and running:

-* Import the project as a Maven Project.

 * Download the following to files (if you have not done this yet):
 - https://console.cloud.google.com/storage/browser/_details/techday_feb2020/vgg16_dl4j_inference.zip
 - https://console.cloud.google.com/storage/browser/_details/techday_feb2020/FruitModel.zip